Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Why Futures Options Are Different #

-In equity options, the underlying is a spot stock or ETF.
-The model has to account for dividends, borrow costs, and the cost-of-carry.
-That creates complexity in pricing and hedging.
-In futures options, the underlying is the futures contract itself — a price that already reflects the market's consensus on carry, dividends, and financing.
+In equity options, the underlying is a spot stock or ETF — the model must account for dividends, borrow costs, and cost-of-carry.
+In futures options, the underlying is the futures contract itself, a price that already reflects the market's consensus on carry, dividends, and financing.
 This cleans up the mathematics considerably.
+As the CME Group Options on Futures Guide [11] details, this structural simplification is why futures options span every major asset class — interest rates, equity indexes, energy, agriculture, and metals — with a uniform pricing framework rooted in the futures contract itself.

 The practical consequences: